Scenic USA - Picture of the Day

 Photos by Roger Gillette

-After a drive through some of the highest mountain peaks in Colorado, it's hard to believe this area was once a level seabed.
-The period of this area's deformation is known as the Laramide Orogeny, reaching its zenith about 60 million years ago.
-It is thought that crustal buckling forces generated thick Golden Aspensfolded, faulted and metamorphosed strata.
-However, ideas regarding the uplifting process are part of an on-going debate.
+After a drive through some of the highest Rocky Mountain peaks in Colorado, it's hard to believe this area was once a level seabed.
+The period of the Rocky deformation is known as the Laramide Orogeny, reaching its zenith about 60 million years ago.
+It is thought that the forces of crustal buckling Golden Aspens formed this mountain range.
+However, sightseers don't need to know much about geology to appreciate this incredible Rocky Mountain scenery.

 All Rights Reserved